-10 Abstract
+Abstract

-Soil organic carbon (SOC) plays a major role concerning the chemical, physical and biological soil properties and functions.
-To get a better understanding how soil management affects the SOC content, the exact monitoring of SOC on long-term field experiments (LTFE) is needed.
-Visible and near infrared (Vis-NIR) reflectance spectrometry provides an inexpensive and fast possibility to enhance conventional SOC analysis and has often

-- 15 been used to predict SOC.
-For this study, 100 soil samples were collected at a LTFE in central Germany by two different sampling designs.
+Soil organic carbon (SOC) plays a major role concerning chemical, physical and biological soil properties and functions.
+To get a better understanding of how soil management affects the SOC content, the precise monitoring of SOC on long-term field experiments (LTFE) is needed.
+Visible and near-infrared (Vis-NIR) reflectance spectrometry provides an inexpensive and fast opportunity to complement conventional SOC analysis and has often been used to predict SOC.
+For this study, 100 soil samples were collected at an LTFE in central Germany by two different sampling designs.
 SOC values ranged between 1.5 and 2.9%.
 Regression models were built using partial least square regression (PLSR).
-In order to build robust models, a nested repeated 5-fold cross-validation was used, that comprises model tuning and evaluation.
+In order to build robust models, a nested repeated 5-fold group crossvalidation (CV) approach was used, that comprised model tuning and evaluation.
 Various aspects that influence the obtained error measure were analysed and discussed.
-Four preprocessing methods were compared in order to extract information regarding - SOC from the spectra.
-Overall the best model performance which did not consider error propagation corresponds to a mean RMSEMV of 0.12 % SOC (R=0.86).
-This model performance is impaired by $\Delta$ RMSEMV = 0.04% SOC while considering input data uncertainties ( $\Delta$ R=0.09), and by $\Delta$ RMSEMV = 0.12 ( $\Delta$ R=0.17) considering an inappropriate pre-processing.
-The effect of the sampling design amounts to a $\Delta$ RMSEMV of 0.02% SOC ( $\Delta$ R=0.05).
-We emphasize the necessity of a transparent and precise documentation of the measurement protocol, - 25 the model building and validation procedure, including the calculation of the error measure, in order to assess model performance in a comprehensive way and allow for comparison between publications.
+Four pre-processing methods were compared in order to extract information regarding SOC from the spectra.
+Finally, the best model performance which did not consider error propagation corresponded to a mean RMSEMV of 0.12% SOC (R=0.86).
+This model performance was impaired by $\Delta RMSE{MV} = 0.04\%$ SOC while considering input data uncertainties ( $\Delta R^2 = 0.09$ ), and by $\Delta RMSE{MV}$ = 0.12% SOC ( $\Delta R^2$ =0.17) considering an inappropriate pre-processing.
+The effect of the sampling design amounted to a $\Delta RMSE{MV}$ of 0.02% SOC ( $\Delta R^2$ =0.05).
+Overall, we emphasize the necessity of a transparent and precise documentation of the measurement protocol, the model building, and validation procedure in order to assess model performance in a comprehensive way and allow for a comparison between publications.
 The consideration of uncertainty propagation is essential when applying Vis-NIR spectrometry for soil monitoring.